-In order to be in compliance with the employer mandate, the coverage that employers offer to their full-time employees for employee-only coverage can’t cost an employee more than 9.66 percent of the employee’s household income in 2016 (most employers use a “safe harbor” calculation of no more than 9.66 percent of the employee’s wages, since employers don’t generally have access to household income data for their workers).
-For 2017, this percentage will increase slightly, to 9.69 percent.
+In order to be in compliance with the employer mandate, the coverage that employers offer to their full-time employees for employee-only coverage can’t cost an employee more than 9.78 percent of the employee’s household income in 2020 (most employers use a “safe harbor” calculation of no more than 9.78 percent of the employee’s wages, since employers don’t generally have access to household income data for their workers).

 The family glitch

 But there is no limit on the percentage of income that an employee has to pay to cover the whole family.
-If the coverage is deemed affordable for the employee (ie, no more than 9.66 percent of in 2016), that employee cannot get subsidies in the exchange instead of taking the employer-sponsored insurance.
-As long as the employee’s dependents have access to the employer-sponsored plan, their coverage is also considered “affordable,” regardless of how much extra it costs to add them to the employer-sponsored plan.
+If the coverage is deemed affordable for the employee (ie, no more than 9.78 percent of in 2020), that employee cannot get subsidies in the exchange instead of taking the employer-sponsored insurance.
+And as long as the employee’s dependents have access to the employer-sponsored plan, their coverage is also considered “affordable,” regardless of how much extra it costs to add them to the employer-sponsored plan.
 Since their coverage is considered affordable, they’re not eligible for subsidies in the exchange.

-Small employers (fewer than 50 full-time equivalent employees) are not required to offer coverage at all under the ACA, but if they do offer coverage and it’s considered affordable for the employee, the dependents are not eligible for subsidies, regardless of how much their coverage costs through the employer-sponsored plan.
+Small employers (fewer than 50 full-time equivalent employees) are not required to offer coverage at all under the ACA, but if they do offer coverage and it’s considered affordable for the employee, the dependents who are eligible for coverage under the employer plan are not eligible for subsidies, regardless of how much their coverage costs through the employer-sponsored plan.

 - don’t have access to an employer-sponsored plan at all

 The good news for some families in this predicament is that Children’s Health Insurance Program (CHIP) eligibility thresholds are quite generous in some states.
-If your kids are eligible for CHIP, you may be able to enroll them even if they have access to coverage from your employer (eligibility guidelines vary by state; here’s an example from Utah).
+If your kids are eligible for CHIP, you may be able to enroll them even if they have access to coverage from your employer (eligibility guidelines vary by state).

 And in answer to your question, yes, you can buy an individual plan for your kids, either through the exchange or off-exchange.
 But since your coverage is free for you, assuming it also provides minimum value, your kids would not be eligible for exchange subsidies, regardless of how much it costs to add them to your employer-sponsored plan.